Justaus3r/Ccube/README.md

 A small and very simple nim program to validate Collatz conjecture.it can do some good stuff like validate collatz conjecture for individual number as well validate numbers in a loop.

+**This program was originally programmed in python.you can check out python port at [this](https://github.com/Justaus3r/Ccube/tree/ccube-python) branch.**

 ### So what the hell is collatz conjecture:
 Collatz conjecture is a mathematical conjecture that concerns to following sequence:
 - Take any positive number.if its an odd number then multiply it with 3 and add 1 to add.i.e 3x+1 where x is that number.if its an even number then divide it by 2 .then take the answer and repeat these steps.no matter what, the sequence will always reduce to 1.